sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following is a CDDL representation for a CoSWID tag.
 The CamelCase {{CamelCase}} notation used in the XML schema definition is changed to a hyphen-separated notation {{KebabCase}} (e.g. ResourceCollection is named resource-collection) in the CoSWID data definition.
 In essence, {{KebabCase}} "looks-like-this".
 This deviation from the original notation used in the XML representation reduces ambiguity when referencing certain attributes in corresponding textual descriptions.
-An attribute referred by its name in CamelCase notation explicitly relates to XML SWID tags, an attribute referred by its name in KebabCase notation explicitly relates to CoSWID tags.
+An attribute referred to by its name in CamelCase notation explicitly relates to XML SWID tags; an attribute referred to by its name in KebabCase notation explicitly relates to CoSWID tags.
 This approach simplifies the composition of further work that reference both XML SWID and CoSWID documents.

 Human-readable labels of members in CDDL map data definitions are mapped to integer indices via a block of rules at the bottom of the definition.
-The 57 character strings of the SWID vocabulary that would have to be stored or transported in full if using the original vocabulary are replaced.
+The 57 character strings of the SWID vocabulary are replacesm which would have to be stored or transported in full if using the original vocabulary.

 In CBOR, an array is encoded using bytes that identify the array, and the array's length or stop point (see {{RFC7049}}).
 To make items that support 1 or more values, the following CDDL notion is used.